Priscilla Leung: Legal career

 Leung began her legal career in the China department at the law firm Johnson Stokes & Master.
-She is a barrister and an associate professor at the City University of Hong Kong's School of Law, where her husband, Wang Guiguo, was the Dean.
-She has taught at the School of Law for the past 24 years and specialises in Chinese Law, Hong Kong Basic Law and conflict of laws between mainland China and Hong Kong.
+She is a barrister and professor of practice at the City University of Hong Kong's School of Law, where her husband, Wang Guiguo, was the Dean.
+She has taught at the School of Law for the past 24 years and specialises in Chinese law, Hong Kong Basic Law, and conflict of laws between mainland China and Hong Kong.

 Political career

 Leung has been a Legislative Councillor since 2008, currently representing the Business and Professionals Alliance for Hong Kong.
 The 'independent' label she first stood under was challenged by political opponents who accused her of having the support of the Liaison Office of the Central People's Government and the pro-Beijing Hong Kong Federation of Trade Unions, which didn't have a candidate running in the constituency.
 Leung has been a supporter of most government bills and often crash with pro-democracy lawmakers.

 She is chairman of the Legislative Council's Panel on Administration of Justice and Legal Services.

 Leung was active in opposition to the pro-democracy Occupy Central/Umbrella movements that culminated in widespread protests in 2014.